lupin72/veeva-template/README.md

 ### Using Gulp Commands

-  Using the command `gulp` this will run the *default task* which is to build the entire project into the build directory
+  - Using the command `gulp` this will run the *default task* which is to build the entire project into the build directory

       gulp

-  Using the command `gulp lint` this will lint all the javascript within the `src/assets/js` directory. *Note: This doesn't not include the `src/assets/js/lib` directory and files*
+  - Using the command `gulp lint` this will lint all the javascript within the `src/assets/js` directory. *Note: This doesn't not include the `src/assets/js/lib` directory and files*

       gulp lint

+  - Using the command `gulp images` this will optimize and sort all the images from `src/assets/img/global` and `src/assets/img/your-slide` into the corrosponding directory in build

+      gulp images